 - More robust social extensions: Google has social extensions for Google Plus but beyond that, there is much to be desired.
 Bing has functionality to display number of Twitter followers (which is not that much better but of the two choices, Twitter may be a better one to have connected to your ad).
 By being present on both networks, lawyers can get social extensions related to Twitter and Google Plus.

-Chris Dreyer is the CEO and founder of Rankings.io, an Internet marketing agency with an emphasis on law firms.
-Learn more about Rankings.io at https://rankings.io.
+Chris Dreyer is the president and founder of Attorney Rankings, an Internet marketing agency specifically for law firms.
+Learn more about Attorney Rankings at AttorneyRankings.org.

 Posts by Chris Dreyer